actions/toolkit/docs/commands.md

 # File Commands

 During the execution of a workflow, the runner generates temporary files that you can write to to perform certain actions.
 The path to these files are exposed via environment variables.
 You will need to use the `utf-8` encoding when writing to these files to ensure proper processing of the commands.
+Multiple commands can be written to the same file, seperated by newlines.

 ### Set an environment variable